dejwk/roo_display/README.md

 What else can you do with blending modes?

-As of now, the library supports 12 blending modes, defined in `roo_display/color/blending.h`, corresponding to the [alpha-compositing](https://en.wikipedia.org/wiki/Alpha_compositing) Porter-Duff operators.
+THe `roo_display` library supports 12 blending modes, defined in `roo_display/color/blending.h`, corresponding to the [alpha-compositing](https://en.wikipedia.org/wiki/Alpha_compositing) Porter-Duff operators.

 There is a lot of excellent resources on Porter-Duff operators (see e.g. [Søren Sandmann Pedersen's blog](http://ssp.impulsetrain.com/porterduff.html), or the [interactive Wolfram's demo](https://demonstrations.wolfram.com/DuffPorterAlphaCompositingOperators/)).
-Rather than repeat the theory, let's see what we can do with using a couple of new blending modes combined with some basic shapes and gradients:
+Let's jump right in to see what we can do with using a couple of new blending modes combined with some basic shapes and gradients:

 ```cpp
 #include "roo_display/core/offscreen.h"